dmlc/xgboost/doc/tutorials/categorical.rst

 .. note::

     As of XGBoost 1.6, the feature is experimental and has limited features.
 Only the Python package is fully supported.

+.. versionchanged:: 3.1.0

+    XGBoost Python package can remember the encoding of categories when the input is a dataframe.

-.. versionadded:: 3.0
+.. versionadded:: 3.0.0

    Support for the R package using ``factor``.